-To address the structural complexity of the reservoir in close proximity of the injection borehole below 4.5 km depth, source mechanisms were determined for a selected subset of events.
-For the 63 events with largest moment magnitudes located within the main (deepest) hypocenter cluster we first manually picked the P-wave onset polarities on the vertical component seismograms of all available stations.
-All waveforms were first filtered with a second order 120 Hz low-pass Butterworth filter.
+To address the structural complexity of the reservoir in close proximity to the injection borehole below 4.5 km of depth, source mechanisms were determined for a selected subset of events.
+For the 63 events with the largest moment magnitudes located within the main (deepest) hypocenter cluster we first manually picked the P-wave onset polarities on the vertical component seismograms of all available stations.
+All waveforms were first filtered with a second-order 120 Hz low-pass Butterworth filter.
 The same approach was applied to the 25 strongest events of the two shallower hypocenter clusters (see Fig. 3).
 The focal mechanisms (FMs) were determined using the HASH software (Hardebeck and Shearer, 2002).
-For each fault plane solution (FPS), associated uncertainties in a form of acceptable solutions are provided, calculated by perturbing take-off angles and azimuths by up to 3° (95 % confidence interval) to simulate the hypocenter location and velocity model uncertainties, respectively.
+For each fault plane solution (FPS), associated uncertainties in a form of acceptable solutions are provided, calculated by perturbing take-off angles and azimuths by up to 3° (95% confidence interval) to simulate the hypocenter location and velocity model uncertainties, respectively.

-Aiming at increasing the catalog of focal mechanisms, we extended the focal mechanism calculations to smaller events with lower S/N ratio using the cross-correlation-based technique of Shelly et al. (2016).
-Additional 297 small events with lower S/N ratio were processed.
-To this end, the waveforms from a template set of 70 events with manually picked P-wave polarities were used to recover relative polarities of a target set of waveforms from 297 events, including 45 post-stimulation events and 18 events with manually-picked polarities.
-The waveforms of the events of both sets were first pre-processed focusing on the P-wave polarities obtained from the vertical components of all available stations.
-Seismograms were filtered with a second order 120 Hz low-pass Butterworth filter and a window length of 0.064 s including 0.012 s before the P-wave first motion.
-After a few trials, the low-pass Butterworth filter was fixed to 80 Hz for three stations of the satellite network due to a higher quality of the estimated polarity results for these stations.
+Aiming to increase the catalog of focal mechanisms, we extended the focal mechanism calculations to smaller events with lower S/N ratios using the cross-correlation-based technique of Shelly et al. (2016).
+An additional 297 small events with a lower S/N ratio were processed.
+To this end, the waveforms from a template set of 70 events with manually picked P-wave polarities were used to recover relative polarities of a target set of waveforms from 297 events, including 45 post-stimulation events and 18 events with manually picked polarities.
+The waveforms of the events of both sets were first preprocessed by focusing on the P-wave polarities obtained from the vertical components of all available stations.
+Seismograms were filtered with a second-order 120 Hz low-pass Butterworth filter and a window length of 0.064 s, including 0.012 s before the P-wave first motion.
+After a few trials, the low-pass Butterworth filter was fixed to 80 Hz for three stations in the satellite network due to a higher quality of the estimated polarity results for these stations.
 Considering the stations separately, each extracted waveform from the target set was cross-correlated with all remaining waveforms forming the template set.
-This resulted, for a particular station and target event, in a vector of 70 cross-correlation (CC) coefficients with the sign representing the relative polarities between target and template P-wave onsets for a particular station.
-Following Shelly et al. (2016), if the lag time of the largest cross-correlation peak was lower than 0.2 times the extracted wavelength, the CC was accepted and used as a relative polarity estimation between target event and template.
-The polarity estimates obtained from the CC values between the picked template and target events are relative and weighted by the absolute value of corresponding cross-correlation coefficient.
-Thus, the sign of the estimated polarity of the target event will be positive if the template and the target event have the same P-wave first motion.
+This resulted, for a particular station and target event, in a vector of 70 cross-correlation (CC) coefficients, with the sign representing the relative polarities between the target and tem-